JustSift/ReSift/docs/guides/usage-with-classes.md

 In order to use ReSift's hooks with your existing class components, we recommend using the library [`hocify`](https://github.com/ricokahler/hocify) aka higher-order-component-ify.

-This library lets you use hooks with function components by wrapping your hooks with an outer function component internally.
+This library lets you use hooks within class components by wrapping your hooks with a function component internally.

 See this example: